 As one of the largest independent practices on the Fylde, we are able to source the most suitable lenses for you, from basic plastic (CR39) to the thinnest “hi-index” lenses.
-We have no restrictions to sourcing any lens from a wide range of quality manufacturers (including Rodenstock, Nikon, Essilor & Zeiss) so if it’s right for you we’ll source it for you.
+We have no restrictions to sourcing any lens from a wide range of quality manufacturers so, if it’s right for you we’ll source it for you.
 All lenses and frames are fitted by qualified Dispensing Opticians and every spectacle lens is specifically matched to your eyes and your visual needs.
-White, tinted in any colour, photochromic, plastic or glass - we offer them all.

-We also stock many other brands such as Cazal, Stepper, Walter & Herbert, Rodenstock, Jasper Conran, Eco by MODO and many more.
+We also stock many other brands such as Cazal, Stepper, Betsey Johnson, Rodenstock, Eco by MODO and many more.
 An introduction to our current frame collection can be found by clicking the link below.

 It is sometimes not possible to find one pair of spectacles which is equally good for every application for every wearer.
 Ask for advice!
 Even the best glasses can only provide their optimum function if the lenses are really perfectly fitted in front of the eyes.
 If the fit of the frame on the face is not adjusted - as is the case with ready-mades - the eyes may be subjected to increased strain and there may be incompatibility with the lenses.

 General Optical Council advice states - "The prescribing and dispensing of spectacles are very closely linked and it is often in the best interests of the patient to have spectacles dispensed where the eyes were examined.
 It is often more difficult to resolve any problems you may have with your spectacles when prescribing and supply are separated".